Fellowship-of-turing/Namsor_2.1_api/source/index.md

-*Suggest a phone prefix, according to a name, phone number (formatted or unformatted) and local context, to help us improve our technology*
+*Feedback loop to better infer the likely phone prefix, given a personal name and formatted / unformatted phone number, with a local context (ISO2 country of residence).*

 *<u>Cost :</u> The processing of each name requires ** 1** credits.*